Geonovum/IMX-LineageModel/Metadata_extensie.md

 Description:
 This tagged value specifies the relation to a specific target class of or in a specific metadata model.
 This target class serves as the receptor defining the type of metadata that is associated.

-In figure 2 the value for `Metadata type = PropertyMetadata` is only an example and may differ according to the required metadata class that relates to the specified metadata.
+In figure 2 the value for `Metadata type = GeorkestreerdGegeven` is only an example and may differ according to the required metadata class that relates to the specified metadata.

 # MIM-UML extension